 In our guide to claiming

-Gastric band surgery negligence claims
+gastric band surgery negligence compensation:

 The NHS has reported a marked increase in the number of patients undergoing bariatric, or 'gastric band', surgery.